BerisDizdar/City_Weather_Comparison/README.md

 Use pip3 to install Matplotlib pip3 install matplotlib

+If using a virtual environment or conda environment Use pip3 to install ipykernel pip3 install ipykernel

-Numpy and DateTime should come with python, if not use the following instructions to install each package:
+Numpy and DateTime should come with python, if not, use the following instructions to install each package:
 Use pip3 to install DateTime
 pip3 install DateTime